rmsk2/rustpwman/README.md

 cursive will not build.
 I am curently using version 1.93.0 of `rustc`.

-**CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as scrypt is not supported for the moment (see [below](#caveats)).
+**CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as scrypt is not supported as default for the moment (see [below](#caveats)).
 Keep a copy of your older version and continue to use it or alternatively decrypt your password file using the `dec` command and then reencrypt it with the `enc` commmand and the argon2 PBKDF.
 After that you can switch to a version 2.9.0 or later.

-If you have lost all binaries which still support scrypt and your password file uses scrypt, you can use [pwman](https://github.com/rmsk2/pwman) to migrate your password file to argon2.
+If you have lost all binaries which still support scrypt and your password file uses scrypt you can checkout the latest version from GitHub and before starting your build rename the file `Cargo.lock_scrypt` to `Cargo.lock`.
+After that build rustpwman using the `withscrypt` feature.

+Alternatively you can use [pwman](https://github.com/rmsk2/pwman) to migrate your password file to argon2.

 # How to run the software